How ArianeGroup improves simulation credibility with EikoTwin and DIC

 How Ariane Group increases the credibility of simulation with DIC

-DIC also makes it possible to observe localization of deformation, which is always high-risk for strain gauges.
-“As is often done in the case of structural tests, we validated DIC measurements with strain gauges on target locations, which allows to ensure DIC credibility and to use all the strain maps for validation purposes”.
-The predictive aspect of the simulation was validated by full-field comparisons: expected strain localizations are well predicted (for axial, transverse and shear strain fields) and local differences were shown not to be significant with respect to measurement uncertainty in the most critical areas.
+DIC also makes it possible to observe the localization of deformation, which is always a high source of uncertainty when performing strain gauge measurements.
+“As is often done in the case of structural tests, we validated DIC measurements with strain gauges on target locations, which allows us to ensure DIC credibility and to use all the strain maps for validation purposes.”
+The predictive aspect of the simulation was validated by full-field comparisons: expected strain localizations are well predicted (for axial, transverse, and shear strain fields), and local differences were shown not to be significant with respect to measurement uncertainty in the most critical areas.

-Engineers are now able to validate the simulation model from hundreds of measurement points, and to visualize the error map between test and simulation data.
-“It’s much more comprehensive than trying to interpret strain gauge errors”, confirms Nicolas Swiergiel.
-Thanks to DIC, error sources are more easily explained, and the model uncertainties are drastically reduced, since CAE engineers have a larger overview on strain gradient areas.
+Engineers can now validate the whole simulation based on learning the model from hundreds of measurement points and visualize the error map between the test and the simulation based on the high-fidelity simulations used in simulation, training, and data.
+“It’s much more comprehensive than trying to interpret strain gauge errors,” confirms Nicolas Swiergiel.
+Thanks to DIC, error sources are more easily explained, and the model uncertainties are drastically reduced since CAE engineers have a larger overview of strain gradient areas.

-This also opens the way for new validation metrics, that can encompass all measurement sources” explains Florent Mathieu, CEO of EikoSim.
-“There is some ongoing research work about the ideal criteria to assess the credibility of a simulation effort”.
+This also opens the way for new validation metrics that can encompass simulation experience from all measurement sources,” explains Florent Mathieu, CEO of EikoSim.
+“There is some ongoing research about the ideal criteria to assess the credibility of a simulation effort.”

 A virtual test scene as a time-saving effort

-Designing specification for large scale applications involving DIC in a complex industrial context can be quite challenging.
-It is difficult to anticipate appropriate camera positioning to guarantee that the targeted zones of interest (ZOI) will remain visible for the duration of the test.
-The use of virtual test scenes (also called virtual pre-testing) thanks to the Blender software can help tackle these issues.
+Designing specifications for large-scale applications involving DIC in a complex industrial context can be quite challenging.
+It is difficult to anticipate appropriate camera positioning to guarantee that the targeted zones of interest (ZOI) will remain visible for the test duration.
+The use of virtual test scenes (also called virtual pre-testing), thanks to the Blender software, can help tackle these issues.

 Blender is a free 3D rendering software.
-It makes it possible to reproduce the test setup into a virtual scene, around which the user can position cameras.
-Virtual images corresponding to these cameras FOV can be rendered for initial and deformed states of the mechanical test, based on finite element simulation previsions for the test.
-To this end, python scripts were designed to deform the mesh node by node in Blender, and to capture virtual camera images at each simulation step.
-There virtual images can then be processed by a DIC software, so as to give realistic a priori estimate on measurement possibilities for the chosen camera positions (strain and displacement uncertainty, notably).
+It makes it possible to reproduce the test setup in a virtual scene, where the user can position cameras.
+Virtual images corresponding to these cameras’ FOV can be rendered for initial and deformed states of the mechanical test, based on finite element simulation previsions for the test.
+To this end, python scripts were designed to deform the mesh node by node in Blender and to capture virtual camera images at each simulation step.
+Their virtual images can then be processed by DIC software, to give a realistic a priori estimate of measurement possibilities for the chosen camera positions (strain and displacement uncertainty, notably).

-In the case of the Ariane 6 Galileo dispenser, several challenges needed to be addressed.
-First, the scale of the component (approximate dimensions = 3mx2mx2m) is quite large for usual DIC setups (usually under 1m^3).
-Second, there was a need for a DIC monitoring at different scales simultaneously, thus involving several DIC systems that needed to be synchronized along with the rest of the instrumentation.
-Global DIC results needed to be acquired across the whole component, in order to provide point-wise displacement measurement displacement, and also to check that the experimental boundary conditions do not significantly deviate from the specification.
+In the case of the Ariane 6 Galileo dispenser, several challenges need to be addressed.
+First, the component’s scale (approximate dimensions = 3mx2mx2m) is quite large for usual DIC setups (usually under 1m^3).
+Second, there was a need for simultaneous DIC monitoring at different scales, thus involving several DIC systems that needed to be synchronised along with the rest of the instrumentation.
+Global DIC results needed to be acquired across the whole component, to provide full-field displacement measurement displacement, and also to check that the experimental boundary conditions do not significantly deviate from the specification.
 These results are exploited qualitatively (no quantitative comparison to the simulation is sought).
 Local DIC results, however, are required for more quantitative comparisons with FE previsions.
-They are needed in three ZOIs of various sizes (upper and lower bracket/frame interactions, see Figure 1) where strain field gradients are expected, and thus strain gauge only instrumentation is not sufficient to qualify the structure.
+They are needed in three ZOIs of various sizes (upper and lower bracket/frame interactions, see Figure 1) where strain gradients are expected, and thus strain gauge-only instrumentation is insufficient to qualify the structure.

 Test setup preview in Blender, zones of interest (ZOI)